ansys/ansys-api-tools-filetransfer/README.md

-### ansys-api-utilities-filetransfer gRPC Interface Package
+### ansys-api-tools-filetransfer gRPC Interface Package

-This Python package contains the auto-generated gRPC Python interface files for utilities.
+This Python package contains the auto-generated gRPC Python interface files for the filetransfer tool.

 #### Installation